crim-ca/weaver/docs/source/processes.rst

 Processes categorized as :term:`Workflow` are very similar to `WPS-REST`_ processes.
 From the API standpoint, they actually look exactly the same as an atomic process when calling :ref:`DescribeProcess <proc_op_describe>` or :ref:`Execute <proc_op_execute>` requests.
-The difference lies within the referenced :ref:`Application Package` which uses a :ref:`CWL Workflow` instead of typical :ref:`CWL CommandLineTool`, and therefore, modifies how the :term:`Process` is internally executed.
+The difference lies within the referenced :ref:`Application Package` which uses a :ref:`app_pkg_workflow` instead of typical :ref:`app_pkg_cmd`, and therefore, modifies how the :term:`Process` is internally executed.

 For :term:`Workflow` processes to be deploy-able and executable, it is **mandatory** that `Weaver` is configured as :term:`EMS` or :term:`HYBRID` (see: :ref:`Configuration Settings`).
 This requirement is due to the nature